adwitiyapaul/HackerRank-30-days-of-code/README.md

 # HackerRank-30-days-of-code
-All the solutions are in Python
+Solutions of HackerRank 30 Days of Code in Python